asheroto/winget-install/README.md

 > [!NOTE]

 -   Requires PowerShell running with Administrator rights
-    -   winget does _not_ officially support installation or use of the [SYSTEM account](https://github.com/microsoft/winget-cli/discussions/962)
+    -   WinGet does _not_ officially support installation or use of the [SYSTEM account](https://github.com/microsoft/WinGet-cli/discussions/962)
 -   Compatible with:
     -   Windows 10 (Version 1809 or higher)
     -   Windows 11
     -   Server 2019/2022
     -   Windows Sandbox
 -   Not compatible with:
-    -   Server 2016 or lower (winget not supported)
+    -   Server 2016 or lower (WinGet not supported)

 ## Features

--   Installs [winget](https://github.com/microsoft/winget-cli) directly from PowerShell
+-   Installs [WinGet](https://github.com/microsoft/WinGet-cli) directly from PowerShell
--   Always fetches the latest `winget` version
+-   Always fetches the latest `WinGet` version
 -   Automatically verifies OS compatibility
 -   Determines and installs the appropriate prerequisites based on OS version
 -   Supports x86/x64 and arm/arm64 architectures
--   Allows bypassing of existing `winget` installation verification through `-Force` parameter or `$Force` session variable
+-   Allows bypassing of existing `WinGet` installation verification through `-Force` parameter or `$Force` session variable
 -   Supports irm/iex one-line command using short URL
--   Supports automatically relaunching in `conhost` and ending active processes associated with `winget` that could interfere with the installation
+-   Supports automatically relaunching in `conhost` and ending active processes associated with `WinGet` that could interfere with the installation
--   Code is hosted on [PowerShell Gallery](https://www.powershellgallery.com/packages/winget-install)
+-   Code is hosted on [PowerShell Gallery](https://www.powershellgallery.com/packages/WinGet-install)

 ## Script Functionality